What about Nano (XNO)?

 - The less recognised brand

-- The lack of DeFi.
+- The lack of DeFi (such as AnyHedge or CashTokens).
 The XNO community may see this as an advantage ("lack of distractions on p2p cash mission"), but from a BCH perspective the XNO community may struggle to compete with the demand (liquidity, network effects, developer interest) generated by competitors with those features.
-In the case of BCH that means CashTokens & SmartBCH.

 - The lower appeal to cryptocurrency users that have already accepted the fairness and strength of the Bitcoin launch/design